The Ultimate Eyre Peninsula Road Trip Itinerary

 Not a US resident?
 Consider Safety Wingbudget friendly travel insurance provider with travel insurance plans for Digital Nomads and travelers from all around the world.

-The pristine waters offer world-renowned seafood that pairs perfectly with a side of adventure.
+The pristine waters offer world-class seafood that pairs perfectly with a side of adventure.
 The Eyre Peninsula is the only place in Australia where you can cage dive with great white sharks in the morning and feast on oysters by the coast in the evening.

 On our half-lap around Australia, we’ve made our way around the rugged coastline and indulged in all that the Eyre Peninsula has to offer.
 Below, you’ll find our must-see stops for a dreamy adventure on this underrated road trip.
 With endless postcard-worthy views, a journey around the Eyre Peninsula can’t be missed.